-What is the Solicitor’s Indemnity Fund?
+What is the Solicitor’s Indemnity Fund (SIF)?

 In deciding on applications, the LSB must consider criteria including that the proposals are not prejudicial to protecting the interest of consumers and the public interest.
 We also must have regard to whether the proposals are proportionate, targeted, consistent, and transparent.

-Why was the post-six-year cover extended?
+Why was the closure of the SIF extended?

-In September 2020, the LSB approved another application made by the SRA to extend the SIF by another year, to September 2021.
-Extending the arrangement allowed the profession and the insurance sector another year to develop a similar product.
+In approving the application, we noted that extending the arrangement allowed the profession and the insurance sector another year to develop a similar product.
 It also provided additional stability and security for consumers and retired solicitors during a time of uncertainty being caused by the COVID-19 pandemic.

-Our decision noted that the SRA had not altered its general position, as set out in the MTCs, regarding the appropriate level of mandatory run off cover.
+Our decision noted that the SRA had not altered its general position, as set out in the MTCs, regarding the appropriate level of mandatory run-off cover.